Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase III: After Recovery

-India designed a contact tracing application named ArogyaSetu\cite{1Aarogya2020, 2Aarogya2020} for people to use on their smartphones to increase awareness of and fight against this virus.
-ArogyaSetu is designed for a better connection between health services and people.
-The user will be asked if he/she has any symptoms of COVID-19 or has recently traveled internationally.
-It also notifies the user if he/she has had contact with someone who is already or later becomes a confirmed case.
-The government of India confirmed that the data caught by GPS will not be used for any other purposes \cite{singh2020internet}.
+Aarogya Setu\cite{1Aarogya2020, 2Aarogya2020} is a contact tracing application for people to use on their smartphones to increase awareness of and fight against this virus.
+Aarogya Setu is designed for better communication between health service providers and people.
+In the application, the user will be asked if he or she has any symptoms of \mbox{COVID-19} or has recently traveled internationally.
+Analyzing the input data from the users along with their tracking information Aarogya Setu is able to notify the user if he or she has had contact with someone who is already or later becomes a confirmed case.